IlonaKuzmina/IlonaKuzmina/README.md

 ### Hi there 👋, my name is Ilona!
 #### I am frontend developer!
 I am self-motivated and result-oriented with a get-it-done, on-time, and high-quality product spirit.

-Motto: create beautiful, adaptive and functional things.
+Motto: to create beautiful, adaptive and functional things.

 ### Languages and tools that I use